 - Can you get approved for a higher LOC balance at your local bank, versus going to a new one?

-Understand Impact to Your Credit Score
+Understand Impact on Your Credit Score

-Typically when you borrow money in your name, even if your home or business is collateral, the impact to your credit score is significantly related to your repayment of that debt.
+Typically when you borrow money in your name, even if your home or business is collateral, the impact on your credit score is significantly related to your repayment of that debt.
 Missed payments are among the biggest factors in a drop in your credit score, so no matter the kind of credit line you’re considering, borrow only if you have a plan to pay it back.

 On the positive side, opening a LOC and making regular payments combined will both help increase your credit utilization, payment history, and even your credit mix!
 A LOC can be a powerful tool to significantly increase your credit score.

-How to Responsibly Manage Your Line of Credit
+How To Responsibly Manage Your Line of Credit

-Our tips to manage your line of credit are extremely similar to those of managing payments on your credit card.
+Our tips to manage your line of credit are extremely similar to those of managing payments on your credit card:

 - Making payments on time.
 Demonstrating that you can responsibly pay your debt is the number 1 behavior that will impact your standing with the lender, as well as your credit score.